justinhoward/cutoff/README.md

 action or background job executes 100 slow queries.
 In that case, the queries add up to 300 seconds, much too long.

-Deadlines keep track of the total elapsed time in a request of job and interrupt it if it takes too long.
+Deadlines keep track of the total elapsed time in a request or job and interrupt it if it takes too long.

 Installation